Alert: The following services will be unavailable on Saturday, January 5, 2013 from 12 a.m. (midnight) to 6 a.m. CST due to system maintenance.

 Maximum Weight Limits table was created to reflect these new limits.

-The definition and weight provisions are effective immediately.
-By the end of May, WisDOT will publish the new no-fee permit application.
-This application will be used by all maintaining road authorities who require a permit to operate over the new GVW and axle weight limits.
+The definition and weight provisions are effective April 24, 2014.
+The No-Fee IoH/Ag CMV permit application is now available; however the application is not required to be used until Jan.
+1, 2015.
+This application will be used by all maintaining road authorities that require a permit to operate over the new weight and length limits.

 In addition to the expanded weight limit, the bill: